Google Astronaut sitting on the moon

 Navigating these changes is much like a sports team adapting to new rules mid-season.
 The fundamentals of the game remain the same, but strategies and tactics must be adjusted to stay competitive.
 Advertisers should focus on:

-• Enhanced Conversions: Utilise tools that collect first-party data directly from user interactions on websites.
+• Enhanced conversions: Utilise tools that collect first-party data directly from user interactions on websites.

-• Server-Side Tracking: Implement methods that allow for data collection and transmission in a first-party context, ensuring compliance and data accuracy.
+• Server-side tracking: Implement methods that allow for data collection and transmission in a first-party context, ensuring compliance and data accuracy.

 The game hasn’t changed, but the strategies have.
 As advertisers, it’s crucial to adapt to these new data collection methods to stay ahead.
 Companies that effectively leverage first-party data will likely see improved targeting and measurement capabilities, despite the decline in third-party cookie usage.